Tags: advice, blogging, redo, web development, webdesign, wordpress

 How to Schedule Your Posts

-- To post a ton of entries at once as a time-saver later on.
-This is what I’ve done with my Link Digests and my Biblical interpretations–I’ve scheduled them several weeks in advance, since they are easier posts to put together.
+- You can schedule dozens of entries well ahead of time.
+This is what I’ve done with my Friday link posts–I’ve scheduled them several weeks in advance, since they are easier posts to put together.
 This means less writing overall for each individual week.

-- To get around having limited internet access by posting the week’s posts in advance.
-I generally upload the coming week’s posts on Saturday or Sunday of each week, depending on whether I get access to wireless internet or not.
+- You can get around having limited Internet access or blogging time by scheduling the week’s posts in advance.
+I generally upload the coming week’s posts on Saturday or Sunday of each week, so I don’t have to worry about it during the week.

-- To have posts lined up for publishing even when you’re going on vacation or will otherwise be away from your computer.
+- You can have posts lined up for publishing even when you’re going on vacation or will otherwise be away from your computer.
 This is a good option if you want a week or two without having to worry about blogging, but you don’t want your blog to lie un-updated for all those days.
-It’s also a good way to blog while taking care of your day job–you can just set aside a day to upload and schedule posts, and WordPress takes care of it while you’re at work the rest of the week.

-- To post announcements ahead of time, right when they need to be posted (such as a warning an hour before an online contest closes, etc.).
+- You can post announcements ahead of time, right when they need to be posted (such as a warning an hour before an online contest closes, etc.).
 Timely updates ensure your visitors that the site is being watched and updated regularly, and is a great interactive tool.

 WordPress makes it easy to do posts in advance, for whatever reason, with its Scheduling option.
-Try it out sometime–it’s certainly been a lifesaver for me!no comments March 20th, 2011 by Robin, in Sunday in the Wild
+Try it out sometime–it’s certainly been a lifesaver for me!comment (1) March 20th, 2011 by Robin, in Sunday in the Wild

 Tags: blogging, layout, small victories, wordpress